-After you try to get someone to make the right choices by your wise counsel and they don’t respond appropriately, you resort to some of the things I listed at the beginning of this piece, e.g., harshness, unkindness, impatience.
+After you try to get someone to make the right choices by your wise counsel and they don’t respond appropriately, you resort to some of the things I listed at the beginning, e.g., harshness, unkindness, impatience.
 In essence, you talk LOUDER!!

-This is not the way of Christ.
-Your job is to water and plant, while resting in the LORD to provide the growth (1 Corinthians 3:6; 2 Timothy 2:24-26).
-It could be that the kind LORD will grant the change you want.
+This response is not the way of Christ.
+Your job is to water and plant while resting in the Lord to provide the growth (1 Corinthians 3:6; 2 Timothy 2:24-26).
+It could be that the kind Lord will grant the change you want.

 Jesus was never harsh.
 He was never unkind.
-He always cared deeply for people.
-His words were measured and He dispensed them for the sole purpose of being redemptive in people’s lives.
+Christ always cared deeply for people.
+His words were measured, and He dispensed them for the sole purpose of being redemptive in people’s lives.

 There was no place for hate speech.
-He never tore down or hurt anyone.
+Jesus never tore down or hurt anyone.
 He was not condescending or inappropriate.
-Still yet, He said hard things to people.
+Still, yet, He said hard things to people.
 There is a way to speak the truth in love (Ephesians 4:15).

-If you are controlled by people, then your speech will be governed by them.
-The way to be released from their power over you is for you to be willing for them to walk away from you and to never come back.
-This is why Jesus could speak the truth to the rich young man.
+If people control you, they will govern your speech.
+The way to experience release from their power over you is for you to be willing for them to walk away from you and never to come back.
+This truth is why Jesus could speak the truth to the rich young man.

-There was a possibility that the LORD’s words would send him away, never to return.
+There was a possibility the Lord’s words would send him away, never to return.
 It appears that is what happened.
-If you can’t embrace this possibility with the ones you want to help, then you will never be able to fully speak the loving truth into their lives.
+If you can’t embrace this possibility with the ones you want to help, you will never be able to speak the loving truth into their lives fully.

 Whatever you do, your main goal must be to glorify God (1 Corinthians 10:31).
-To pull this off successfully then all other goals must bow the knee at this paragon of goals.
+If you want to pull this off successfully, all other purposes must bow the knee at this perfect goal.
 Let me explain.

 - If your main goal is for your friend to be obedient to Christ, you may not be able to glorify God.